yao-laboratory/RNAFoldAssess/README.md

 pip install -e . # Install this package
 ```

-NOTE: You may have to use `python3` or `py` or another command instead of `python` from the example above.
+**NOTE**: You may have to use `python3` or `py` or another command instead of `python` from the example above.
 Use the same command you use to open a python terminal.

 ## Checking the installation

-Now, let's make sure the installation was successful.
-Either run the following code a script or line by line in the Python terminal:
+Now ensure that the installation was successful.
+Either run the following code in a script or line by line in the Python terminal:

 ```python
 from RNAFoldAssess.models import BasePairScorer